 As airlines wind down operations, countries lock down their borders and introduce strict new quarantine measures, people are unable to travel.

-And those who are rushing to return home are going to extraordinary lengths to avoid being exposed to coronavirus – which has reached a grim milestone with more than two million cases reported worldwide and around 120,000 deaths.
+And those who are rushing to return home are going to extraordinary lengths to avoid being exposed to coronavirus – which reached a grim milestone with more than two million cases reported worldwide and around 120,000 deaths.

 Around 300 people died in Hong Kong during the SARS outbreak in 2003.
 Now, residents in the city of seven million people are taking no chances.